Mental health servicesin Australia

 This section provides a list of codes used to define mental health-related general practice encounters from the Bettering the Evaluation and Care of Health (BEACH) database (as used in the general practice section) and ‘mental health-related’ hospital separations from the National Hospital Morbidity Database (as used in the Ambulatory-equivalent and Admitted patient sections).

 For the purpose of this report, mental health-related general practice encounters are defined as those encounters where a mental health-related problem was managed.
 Mental health-related problems are those that are classified in the psychological chapter (that is, the ‘P’ chapter) of the International Classification of Primary Care, 2nd edition (ICPC-2).
 In the great majority of cases the codes appearing in the diagnosis or problem fields of the BEACH survey form those listed here under the ‘Problems managed’ heading.
 Occasionally a code more relevant to treatments or referrals has appeared.
-These cases (accounting for 3% of all mental health-related problems managed in BEACH in 2011–12) are still counted as ‘mental health-related’ general practice encounters for the purpose of the report, in particular the estimates in table class 1 below.
+These cases (accounting for 3% of all mental health-related problems managed in BEACH in 2011–12) are still counted as ‘mental health-related’ general practice encounters for the purpose of the report, in particular the estimates in Table Class Code 1 below.

 For treatments and referrals, codes that are classified in the psychological chapter of the ICPC-2 PLUS have been used as these enable greater specificity in coding.